 Heating and Air Conditioning

-You will spend the majority of your studies learning how different types of HVAC equipment performs various heating and air conditioning functions.
-In addition to the science behind heating and air conditioning, you will also get to work with different types of equipment to make repairs, install new parts and gain an in-depth understanding of the system.
+You will spend most of your studies learning how different types of HVAC equipment perform various heating and air conditioning functions.
+In addition to the science behind heating and air conditioning, you will also get to work with different types of equipment to make repairs, install new parts, and gain an in-depth understanding of the system.

 Commercial HVAC

-Commercial HVAC technicians service retail stores, gyms, medical clinics, restaurants and any other public building.
-They can also make repairs to large-scale HVAC systems in office buildings and other facilities.
-Commercial HVAC systems are larger, more complex and therefore, demand their own specialized training and understanding.
+Commercial HVAC technicians service retail stores, gyms, medical clinics, restaurants, and other public buildings.
+They can also repair large-scale HVAC systems in office buildings and other facilities.
+Commercial HVAC systems are increasingly complex and demand specialized training and understanding.

 Commercial Refrigeration

-Commercial refrigeration can also become an HVAC technician’s specialty; you may decide to operate exclusively with refrigeration systems found in grocery stores, food service businesses and factories.
-However, you may also need to know how to work with commercial refrigeration systems to make routine job calls as well.
+Commercial refrigeration can also become an HVAC technician’s specialty; you may operate exclusively with refrigeration systems in grocery stores, food service businesses, and factories.
+However, you may also need to know how to work with commercial refrigeration systems to make routine job calls.

 What Are the Benefits of Attending an HVAC Program?

-There are many reasons why students choose to attend trade school for HVAC rather than work an apprenticeship.
-HVAC trade school is designed to give you all the education and support you need to enter the field with confidence.
+There are many reasons students choose to attend trade school for HVAC rather than work an apprenticeship.
+HVAC trade school is designed to give you all the education and support you need to enter the field confidently.
 Here are some of the benefits you can expect by attending an HVAC trade school program.

-You can learn from your mistakes, ask questions and let curiosity guide you as you practice on real HVAC equipment.
+You can learn from your mistakes, ask questions, and let curiosity guide you while practicing on real HVAC equipment.
 From typical residential heaters to furnaces and commercial air conditioning units, you’ll build familiarity through hands-on exercises alongside your classmates.

-You won’t graduate and have to figure out how to get a job by yourself.
+You won’t graduate and must figure out how to get a job yourself.
 Through Career Services, you get the hands-on attention your career deserves.
-From answering your common questions to helping you build an irresistible resume the Career Services team is always available to help you achieve your dreams throughout your entire career.
+From answering your common questions to helping you build an irresistible resume, the Career Services team is always available to help you achieve your dreams throughout your career.

-Ready to train as an HVAC technician?
-The HVAC Technician II program at ATA College has been designed to prepare you for entry-level positions as a Heating, Air Conditioning, and Refrigeration Mechanic and/or Installer through relevant classroom knowledge and hands-on technical skills.
-Learn in small classrooms or hybrid!
-Gain hands-on experience and college credits with local employers during a five-week practical externship.
+The HVAC Technician II program at ATA College has been designed to prepare you for entry-level positions as a Heating, Air Conditioning, and Refrigeration Mechanic and Installer through relevant classroom knowledge and hands-on technical skills.
+Learn in small classrooms or a hybrid environment, and gain hands-on experience and college credits with local employers during a five-week practical externship.